Anomalous Jet Identification via Sequence Modeling

 The Variational Recurrent Neural Network used in this study is a powerful tool capable of learning underlying features of physics objects presented as sequential data.
 Its applications to new physics searches are numerous, with one of the most attractive features being the potential for training directly on data without a pre-defined signal substructure hypothesis.
 It is also a general tool for modeling sequential data of any type, making it compatible with common high energy physics tasks such as event-level searches or object-level classification.

-The approach in this study is model-independent, in that it accommodates multiple substructure hypotheses.
-However, the model lends itself to a number of potential avenues for exploration into traditional supervised contexts as well, expanding its utility beyond the context of anomaly detection.
 Since the overall structure of the model contains both elements of Variational Autoencoders and Recurrent Neural Networks, more complicated architectural iterations can be employed as natural extensions of the VRNN.
 Examples of possible additions include adversarial mass de-correlation networks, and conditional architectures which can supplement the VRNN's input by a fixed length vector of high-level features.
 Other potential studies include further investigation of the ordering of the input constituent sequence, which may be tuned to accommodate better defined model hypotheses, or a study of multi-class identification in which two or more types of anomalies are identified within the same dataset.